 In 2015, the NSW Government supported the establishment of five smart work hubs (SWH) as part of its SWH Pilot Program.
 The five pilot locations were: Rouse Hill, Oran Park, Wyong, Penrith and Gosford.
-The program was successfully completed in 2016 and involved 478 overall users.
+The

 An evaluation of the success of the program in 2017, aimed at building evidence around demand, operating models and potential benefits.
 Key findings of the research were: